lelkin/ART_Contrasts_Analysis/data_analysis.md

 We can see that the original ART inflates Type I error rates for data drawn from lognormal, exponential, and Cauchy populations, and for all distributions ART Type I error rates are also further from the expected value of .05 than ART-C’s.
-This means the orignal ART is *less correct* than ART-C because the definition of correct is “Observed Type I error rates are close to their expected value”.
+This means the original ART is *less correct* than ART-C because the definition of correct is “Observed Type I error rates are close to their expected value”.

-We looked at how other design properties affect the differences because ART and ART-C Type I error rates and didn’t find anything interesting, but you can use the source code for this notebook to look at it yourself.
+We looked at how other design properties affect the differences between ART and ART-C Type I error rates and didn’t find anything interesting, but you can use the source code in this notebook to look for yourself.

 ART Power
 ---------

-So, we know that ART has infalted Type I error rates, but it’s still worth looking at how its power compares to ART-C.
+We know that ART has infalted Type I error rates, which is evidence enough to conclude that we shouldn’t use it, but it’s still worth looking at how its power compares to ART-C.

     ## ART power mean 0.5098959